Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Acknowledgement

 \section{Acknowledgement}

-The authors thank Andreas Just for useful discussion that helped to improve the quality of the manuscript, and acknowledge Alessia Gualandris for having provided her numerical code to integrate the SMBHB long-term evolution.
-MAS acknowledges the Sonderforschungsbereich SFB 881 "The Milky Way System" (subproject Z2) of the German Research Foundation (DFG) for the financial support provided.
-The work was done in the footsteps of the ``MEGaN project: modelling the evolution of galactic nuclei'', funded by the University of Rome Sapienza through the grant 52/2015.
+The authors acknowledge the anonymous referee, whose meaningful comments and suggestions allowed us to greatly improve the earlier version of the manuscript.
+The authors thank Andreas Just for useful discussions that helped to improve the quality of the manuscript, and acknowledge Alessia Gualandris for having provided her numerical code to integrate the BHB long-term evolution.
+The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputers JURECA and JUWELS at J\"ulich Supercomputing Centre (JSC).
+MAS, PB, MS, RS and RCD acknowledge the Sonderforschungsbereich SFB 881 "The Milky Way System" (subproject Z2) of the German Research Foundation (DFG) for the financial support provided.
+MAS also acknowledges the Alexander von Humboldt foundation and the Federal Ministry for Education and Research, which provided financial support to the research project ``The evolution of black holes at all the scales''.
+This work was done in the footsteps of the ``MEGaN project: modelling the evolution of galactic nuclei'', funded by the University of Rome Sapienza through the grant 52/2015.
+PB, MS, and RS acknowledge support by Volkswagen Trilateral Project 90411, Dynamical Mechanisms of Accretion in Galactic Nuclei.
+GF is supported by the Foreign Postdoctoral Fellowship Program of the Israel Academy of Sciences and Humanities.
+GF also acknowledges support from an Arskin postdoctoral fellowship and Lady Davis Fellowship Trust at the Hebrew University of Jerusalem.
 We acknowledge support from the Strategic Priority Research Program (Pilot B) ``Multi-wavelength gravitational wave universe'' of the Chinese Academy of Sciences (No. XDB23040100).

 { }

 \bsp